 One National and one Regional Winner will each be awarded $1000 and book publication, and additional books may be chosen for publication by the editors.

-Eligibility: Any resident of the United States of America or its territories may enter the contest, with the exception of colleagues, students, and close friends or family of the judge(s).
-Additionally, anyone who currently serves or has served in the past two years on any Inlandia Institute committee, its Advisory Council, its Board of Directors, or is a close family member of one of the above, is not eligible.
+Eligibility: Any American writer may enter the contest, with the exception of current colleagues and/or students, close friends, or family of the judge.
+Additionally, anyone currently serving in the Inlandia Institute in the last two years, either as an employee or on the Inlandia Institute Board of Directors, or is a close family member of the above, is not eligible.